projectmesa/mesa/docs/intro-tutorial.rst

 Under the hood, each agent's position is stored in two ways: the agent is contained in the grid in the cell it is currently in, and the agent has a ``pos`` variable with an (x, y) coordinate tuple.
 The ``place_agent`` method adds the coordinate to the agent automatically.

-Now we need to add to the agents' behaviors, letting them move around and only give money to their cell-mates (as it were).
+Now we need to add to the agents' behaviors, letting them move around and only give money to other agents in the same cell.

 First let's handle movement, and have the agents move to a neighboring cell.
 The grid object provides a ``move_agent`` method, which like you'd imagine, moves an agent to a given cell.
 That still leaves us to get the possible neighboring cells to move to.
 There are a couple ways to do this.
 One is to use the current coordinates, and loop over all coordinates +/- 1 away from it.
 For example: